When I went to Catholic school, we couldn’t have back pockets in any of our pants!posted almost 6 years ago

 Example: flip flops.
 If a teacher reports it, the student cannot go to any class after and must wait until someone brings another pair of shoes.
 If no one does, they waste their entire day in the office.

 Also: cell phones.
 I’ve seen teachers literally chase students to obtain their cell phones… and then the same teachers walk around texting.

 We’re undergoing renovations, so we have a new cafeteria this year (though we don’t have a kitchen yet… hmmm).
-We have to go out into the hallway to get to the part where they sell food, you can’t just walk through the “wrong way.”posted over 4 years ago
+We have to go out into the hallway to get to the part where they sell food, you can’t just walk through the “wrong way.”posted almost 6 years ago

 In high school, we weren’t allowed to sit on the floor even though there weren’t enough chairs/seats to sit in at the cafeteria during lunch.
 Just set us up for failure why don’t you